 Applying seaweed topically to the skin helps to improve the collagen levels in the skin.
 I apply a homemade Irish Sea Moss gel to my face every night before I go to bed.

-This helps to reduce sun spots, prevent wrinkles and the signs of premature ageing.
+This helps to reduce sun spots, and prevent wrinkles and the signs of premature aging.
 My husband has seen his wrinkles reduce around his eyes since he started applying Irish Sea Moss gel to his face, neck, and chest each night.

 I have noticed that the pigment and sun spots that were on my face have reduced.
 I think applying Irish Sea Moss is the best natural product to prevent the appearance of premature aging.